Non Domestic Rates Bailiffs

 Items or equipment (for example, tools, books, telephones, computer equipment and vehicles) which are necessary and for use personally by the debtor in the debtor’s employment, business, trade, profession, study or education, except that in any case the aggregate value of the items or equipment to which this exemption is applied shall not exceed £1,350;

-With many medium and large businesses, it is common for business assets such as machinery, vehicles, stock, cash etc to be secured by the company’s bank as collateral for overdraft facilities.
-If so, those assets would be exempt from being taken into control by a bailiff/enforcement agent.
+With many medium and large businesses, it is common for business assets such as machinery, vehicles, stock, cash etc to be secured by the companies bank as collateral for overdraft facilities.
+If so, those assets will be exempt from being taken into control by a bailiff/enforcement agent.
 A copy of the agreement with the bank/finance company would need to be shown to the enforcement agent.

 Bailiffs fees for non domestic rate arrears